leetncamp/mailmerge/README.md

 # mailmerge
-Create custom HTML emails by rendering an HTML template using data from .xlsx spreadsheet.
-Doesn't require Excel but works with excel.
+Create per-user HTML emails by rendering an HTML template using data from .xlsx spreadsheet.
+It doesn't require Excel but works with it. mailmerge is written in Python and includes an OS X compiled binary that requires no installation and has no dependencies.
+A Windows binary can be build on request.
+While this repositry is public, public use would require further development.

 Overview
 =======